 when was the last time you were in wonderment?

 I think there’s almost like a responsibility in some ways when the world and the news is so disgusting and so heartbreaking.
 I think that’s all the more reason to turn to—I ask my students, when is the last time you were in wonderment of something, when was the last time you had awe over something….I think it’s a practice.
 I think we forget how to be in wonderment.
 And I think it’s a great, I don’t know, responsibility.
 But also, it’s contagious.
 When you hear someone say, oh my gosh, I love how the silver on a silver oak is winking at me, that kind of thing, it’s hard to not notice something yourself.
-And then someone else will notice something and someone else will notice something (Aimee Nezhukumatathil).I’m not sorry for writing about wonder and joy/ Aimee Nezhukumatathil
+And then someone else will notice something and someone else will notice something (Aimee Nezhukumatathil).Whitman and our Warming World / Aimee Nezhukumatathil

 not what you know but what you wonder

 “While poetry sometimes to teachers is a matter of text and something to be studied, for me poetry is a way of living in the world.
 I think that I don’t produce texts, and I don’t do it to be studied, though I do recognize the value of those things.
 But for me poetry is a way of trying to express something that is very difficult to express, and it’s a way of trying to come to peace with the world.
 The mistake teachers sometimes make is that they think art and poetry—they think that’s about answers.
 And it’s not about that, it’s about questions.
 So you come to poetry not out of what you know but out of what you wonder.
 And everyone wonders something differently and at different times.
 It is a mistake in poetry—it is not a mistake to try to figure out the ways that it’s crafted, but its crafting is not what it is.” —Lucille Clifton

 wonder as a form of bewilderment/ Kaveh Akbar